tensorflow/tfx/docs/guide/index.md

 contributed back to the master repository of the pipeline system (the TFX repository).

+### Channels

+**Channel** is the concept to describe what artifacts flow into and out of a TFX pipeline node instance.
+There are two ways to use a **Channel**:

+1. Use an output **Channel** of a pipeline node instance as one of the input **Channel**s of another pipeline node instance.
+By connecting two pipeline node instances via a **Channel**, data dependency between the two pipeline node instances is established.
+This is the most typical way to use a **Channel**.
+During the pipeline compilation time, the **Channel** instance will be enhanced with more info such as artifact type and producer info.
+2. Manually construct a **Channel** instance and use it as one of the input **Channel**s of a pipeline node.
+When being created in this way, information such as artifact type should be provided.

 ## TFX Pipeline Components

 A TFX pipeline is a sequence of components that implement an [ML